Goals of the Certificate

 PART I: Enroll and engage in six (6) Fundamentals in Teaching (FIT) workshops as described below:

-Many workshops are also offered online (through Moodle; link provided below). http://www.ncsu.edu/grad/preparing-future-leaders/on-demand/#motivation.
-Please note that only one (1) on-demand (online) workshop can be counted towards the certificate, attending three (3) reading groups will only count as one workshop, and Teaching Philosophy Peer Review sessions do not count towards the certificate.
+Many workshops are also offered online (through Moodle); some are on-demand and can be completed at any time, while other online workshops are offered during the semester.
+All online workshops offered during the semester can count towards the certificate, but only one (1) on-demand workshop can be counted towards the certificate.
+Also, please note attending three (3) reading groups will only count as one workshop, and Teaching Philosophy Peer Review sessions do not count towards the certificate.

 - One (1) MANDATORY workshop (offered each fall and spring semester)